abduld/CS533/progress/progress.markdown

 The compiler is able to analyze the above code, inline the map operation
     into the reduce function and privatize the `count` variable.
-This results in efficient code that can be parallized and does not produce
+This results in efficient code that can be parallelized and does not produce
-    unecessary temporary arrays.
+    unnecessary temporary arrays.

 We plan on expressing all commonly used analytics operations such as sort, mean, max, min, histogram, variance, etc... in this framework.